heistp/antler/README.md

 #### Features

 - refactor examples to share common setup
-  - add explicit htb quantum
 - set default log file and SaveFiles report in a common way

 #### Bugs

+- figure out structural cycle error in config.cue with latest CUE 0.6.0
+- add explicit HTB quantums to all examples
 - test for heap retention when streaming FileData
 - reconsider semantics for System.Stdout and Stderr
 - return error when trying to write FileData to absolute paths